sxjscience/aws-summit-2017-seoul/README.md

 For the speed comparison, we use these commands:

-MXNet with CUDNN accelerated LSTM
+MXNet with CUDNN accelerated LSTM (MXNet using latest master)
 ```bash
 python3 mxnet_seq2seq_cudnn_speed.py
 ```